pcaisse/vowelpro/README.md

 env/bin/supervisorctl shutdown
 ```

 *numpy is a dependency of scipy but they don't always play nice together.
-If you have issues installing them, try reinstalling them in this order: numpy, scipy, scikits.talkbox.
+If you have issues installing them, try reinstalling them using `env/bin/pip install [package]` in this order: numpy, scipy, scikits.talkbox.

 FAQ